vinhphm/vinh.dev/pages/posts/from-nextjs-to-astro.md

 }
 ```

 We don’t have a `handler` function with `req` and `res` cooked for us.
-Instead we have to define functions with the corresponding HTTP request type, then get the request and make the response by ourself.
-Actually, the Spotify example above is not very clear how can you get data from request's body.
-Here is another example how you can do it:
+Instead, we have to define functions with the corresponding HTTP request type, then get the request and make the response by ourselves.
+Actually, the Spotify example above is not very clear on how can you get data from the request's body.
+Here is another example of how you can do it:

 ```ts
 // src/pages/api/newsletter.json.ts